M\"obius Strip Microlasers: a Testbed for Non-Euclidean Photonics: Periodic geodesics of the 3D M obius strip

-So while the $(n_t, 1, o^{n_t})$ periodic geodesics slowly converge towards the corresponding POs of the flat M\"obius billiard, some differences remain.
-First, the periodic geodesics remain isolated since the three-dimensional M\"obius lacks the translational symmetry of its flat counterpart.
-Second, these periodic geodesics only exist for $n_t \geq 9$ for the aspect ratio $W/R = 0.375$ considered here ($n_t \geq 11$ for $W/R = 0.3$) because the convex parts of the boundary make some of the longer segments needed for smaller $n_t$ impossible.
+A special case are the $(2, 0, o^2)$ geodesics that bounce back and forth perpendicularly between the sides of the M\"obius strip, in analogy to the bouncing-ball orbits of the flat M\"obius billiard shown in Fig.~\ref{fig:POplaneMoebius}(f).
+They are the only periodic geodesics that form a continuous family, that is, any trajectory with $q_1 = \mathrm{const.}$ belongs to this family.
+Since $\dot{q}_1 = 0$, the spatially varying tensor element $g_{11}$ has no effects for these geodesics, whereas $g_{22} = 1$ is homogeneous.
+Thus, these periodic geodesics have the same properties as their counterparts in the flat M\"obius billiard.

-While the flat M\"obius billiard features POs without reflections at the boundaries, i.e., the $(0,n_l)$ orbits in Fig.~\ref{fig:POplaneMoebius}(b), no periodic geodesics without reflections at the boundary were found for the 3D M\"obius strip.
-In particular, trajectories with $q_2 = \mathrm{const.}$ are not geodesics since $g_{11} \neq 1$, and hence $\dot{q}_2\neq 0$ for almost all points of a geodesic.
-Therefore, at least one reflection at the boundary is needed to compensate the change of sign of $\dot{q}_2$ after one roundtrip due to the periodic boundary conditions with inversion of $q_2$.
+While the flat M\"obius billiard features POs without reflections at the boundaries, i.e., the $(0,n_l)$ orbits in Fig.~\ref{fig:POplaneMoebius}(b), such periodic geodesics were not found for the 3D M\"obius strip.
+In particular, trajectories with $q_2 = \mathrm{const.}$ such as the one shown in Fig.~\ref{fig:geodesique}(a) of the main text are not geodesics since $g_{11} \neq 1$, and hence $\dot{q}_2\neq 0$ for almost all points of a geodesic.
+Therefore, at least one reflection at the boundary is needed to compensate the change of sign of $\dot{q}_2$ after one round trip due to the periodic boundary conditions with inversion of $q_2$.

 It is also interesting to compare the M\"obius strip with conventional whispering gallery resonators exhibiting azimuthal rotational symmetry such as rings, spheres or toroids.
 Such resonators are of interest since they feature modes with ultra-high quality ($Q$) factors due to the existence of whispering gallery trajectories that propagate along the outer resonator wall with a constant angle of incidence above the critical angle for total internal reflection.
 High-$Q$ modes exist even for small deformations of the rotational symmetry that break angular momentum conservation.